GitauHarrison/notes/sum_column_data_in_sql.md

 @app.route('/customer-contribution')
 def customer_contribution():
     contributions = db.session.query(
-        Contribution.name, func.sum(
+        Contribution.customer_id, func.sum(
-            Contribution.contribution)).group_by(Contribution.name).all()
+            Contribution.contribution)).group_by(Contribution.customer_id).all()
     return render_template('customer_data.html', contributions=contributions)
 ```

 SQLAchemy provides the `func` namespace that is used to invoke SQL functions.
 In our case above, we want to invoke the `sum` function and apply it to all customer contributions.
 So, what is going on here?
 If you remember from above, it is a customer's name that keeps appearing multiple times.
 This customer can, and certainly does, make multiple contributions.

-We begin by specifying this `name` column from the `Contribution` model as `Contribution.name`.
+We begin by specifying this `name` column from the `Contribution` model as `Contribution.customer_id`.
 This is possible because both models are related as specified by the `relationship` method found in the `Customer` model.
 Using `func`, we invoke the `sum` method on the `contribution` column of the `Contribution` model.
 Intentionally, this adds all data in the `contribution` column.
 But before we can finish, we want to ensure that the addition applies only to the said customer whose name keeps appearing multiple times.
-Therefore, we combine his contribution by using `group_by(Contribution.name)`.
+Therefore, we combine his contribution by using `group_by(Contribution.customer_id)`.
 What we have so far is the total contribution of a single customer.
 The `.all()` method is applied to return all customers in the database.
 In the end, we will have a list with customers' data such as `[('Gitau', 100), ('Njeri', 2200), ('Muthoni', 400)]`.
 This list is passed to the templates as a variable called `contributions`.

 ## Display The Data